Ashok Leyland: Ashok Leyland Defence Systems

+Pralay missiles on Ashok Leyland 12×12 high mobility vehicle.

 Ashok Leyland Defence Systems (ALDS) is a newly floated company by the Hinduja Group.
 Ashok Leyland holds 26 percent in Ashok Leyland Defence Systems (ALDS).
 The company designs and develops defence logistics and tactical vehicles, defence communication and other systems.
 Ashok Leyland is the largest supplier of logistics vehicles to the Indian Army.
 It has supplied over 60,000 of its Stallion vehicles, all manufactured at the Vehicle Factory Jabalpur (VFJ).